Chris-Perkins/Spot-my-new-Song/README.md

 # Spot my new Song
-Input your favorite albums and playlists, and get out some songs to try!
+Input your favorite albums and playlists, and, with the help of a simple algo-rhythm, find new songs!

 ### How to Use:
   1. Open your terminal to the file path where Spot my New Song is located